Museums in Turku

 - Kurala Village of Living History.

-Among the museums maintained by various foundations are, for example:
+Among the museums maintained by private foundations are, for example:

 - Aboa Vetus & Ars Nova